-Van Horn (1972) mapped a possible fault west of the East Bench fault (a queried fault near the west quadrangle border), but Scott and Shroba (1985) and Personius and Scott (1992) did not show this fault.
-I have shown the fault even though the trace is obscured by development.
-North-south trending, down-to-the-west scarps that are subparallel to the East Bench fault are visible between ~1800 S and ~4000 S on the 0.5-meter lidar image (UAGRC, 2013-2014).
-Evidence and related observations on the fault include: (1) profiles from 0.5-meter lidar data across the feature(s) show subdued or eroded scarps between 5 and 10 feet (1.5 to 3 m) high; (2) faint scarps on 1937 aerial photographs; (3) scarps that cross elevation contour lines, indicating they are not shorelines; and (4) a spring near Nibley Park is near the trace and may indicate fault disruption of groundwater.
+The Nibley Park fault is similar to a fault Van Horn (1972) mapped as a possible fault west of the East Bench fault (a fault near the west quadrangle border), but Scott and Shroba (1985) and Personius and Scott (1992) did not show this fault.
+I have shown the Nibley Park fault even though the trace is obscured by development.
+North-south trending, down-tothe-west scarps that are subparallel to the East Bench fault are visible between ~1800 South and ~4000 South Streets on the 0.5-meter lidar image (AGRC, 2013-2014).
+Evidence and related observations on the fault include: (1) profiles from 0.5-meter lidar data across the feature(s) show subdued or eroded scarps between 5 and 10 feet (1.5-3 m) high; (2) faint scarps on 1937 aerial photographs; (3) scarps that cross elevation contour lines, indicating they are not shorelines; and (4) a spring near Nibley Park and near the mapped fault trace possibly indicating fault disruption of groundwater flow.
 The scarps are absent on younger alluvial deposits (Qaly), indicating offset is older than these late Holocene channels.
-The scarps are present on Lake Bonneville fine-grained deposits (Qlf) and post-Lake Bonneville alluvial fans (Qafy), suggesting a post-Lake Bonneville alluvial fans are draped.
-No subsurface investigations have yet confirmed the existence of this fault and more work is needed to determine the nature and age of faulting.
+The scarps are present on Lake Bonneville finegrained deposits (Qlf) and post-Lake Bonneville alluvial fans (Qafy), suggesting a post-Lake Bonneville age; alternatively, the subdued nature of the scarps may indicate they are older faults over which lake sediments and post-Lake Bonneville alluvial fans are draped.
+A recent consultant subsurface investigations confirmed the existence of this fault near 3580 South and 900 East, trenching exposed what we interpreted as offset post-Bonneville alluvial deposits and Bonneville lacustrine deposits.
+More work is needed to determine the age of faulting.